frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

                                      a hierarchy.
 members          list of buffer    | Buffers can be organized in a hierarchical tree.
                                    | This field defines a list of child buffers.
-location         location          | Location of the buffer.
-                                   | Default is null.
-                                   | The working hours and holidays for the buffer are taken
-                                     from the ‘available’ calendar of the location. item             item              | Item being stored in the buffer.
-                                   | Default is null.
 onhand           double            | Inventory level at the start of the time horizon.
                                    | Default is 0.
 minimum          double            | Desired minimum inventory, aka safety stock.